ParubokMotorniy/opengl-mischiefs/README.md

 |No PCF, Comparison sampler|PCF, Comparison Sampler|
 |![hw-pcf](./data/hw_pcf_shadow.png)|![double-pcf](./data/double_pcf_shadow.png)|

-### Tasks [3]
+### Tasks [3] - Basic UI with ImGUI
 The current UI allows to fine-tune the shadow bias and adjust the gizmos.

-### Tasks [4]
+### Tasks [4] - Transparency support
 The transparent objects are rendered in a separate pass, similar to standard objects and shadow maps.

-### Corrections of Homework 3
-* Previously the engine would not compile outside of a git repository -> fixed
-* The scene rendering was screwed, since the texture+models could not be loaded from FLS (recall the git problem) -> fixed by archiving the resources
-* Fragment shaders iterated over the maximum number of lights of each type (slow and error-prone) -> now the shaders receive the number of lights bound currently through uniforms.
-* I tested the engine on both Windows and Linux.

 ## Homework 3 report:

-### Tasks [1;2]
+### Tasks [1;2] - Point/Directional/Spot lights support

 Multiple light sources of each kind are possible.
 They are passed to shaders, which implement standard Blinn-Phong lighting, through uniform buffers.
 The light sources have their own shaders and are represented with pointy spheres (which visualize the directions of spot&directional lights).
 In the scene there are two point ligths and two directional lights.
-The effect of individual lights can be verified by commenting out the lightint application loops in `fragment_standard.fs`
+The effect of individual lights can be verified by commenting out the lighting application loops in `fragment_standard.fs`

-### Tasks [3]

-I tested my engine, besides the beloved Linux, on Windows machine with Intel (R) UHD 770 graphics (which does support bindless textures), compiled with MSVC 2022.
-Both compilation and rendering succeeded.

-I pray to all known gods the engine will compile with other versions of MSVC on different machines.

-### Extras
+### Extra features
 1. Textured spotlight.
-As demonstrated by the projected texture of Bill, the spotlights can have textures represent their diffuse color.
+As demonstrated by the projected texture of Bill Cipher, the spotlights can have textures represent their diffuse color.
 **Note:** the texturing only works with bindless textures.

 2. Skybox support